-Intuitive Design for Easy Data Permission Controls
+Easy Data Permission Controls for Everyone

 Putting this functionality in the hands of our users gives administrators greater control of their customer data in real-time.
-Navigate seamlessly between permissioning for objects and fields.
+Navigate seamlessly between data permissioning for objects and attributes.
 Kustomer’s smart settings ensure users don’t create contradictory rules such as granting Write but not Read access.
 These controls allow you to connect all of your user data to Kustomer’s systems, knowing that you supervise user access.

 Although many companies bill themselves as purveyors of exceptional, personalized customer service, the reality is markedly different.
 In fact, for most, a typical customer service experience can devolve to tropes often reserved for speed dating.
 Too frequently, customers find themselves having to reshare their name, history, and problem ad nauseum when communicating with a brand’s customer service team.
 And so, what should be a straightforward and personalized experience often becomes a fragmented, impersonal one.